Christmas & Holiday Festive Favourites and Where to Find Them

 christmas tree

-Remember that making your own food is always best when you can and Christmas is no different.
+Remember that making your own food is always best when you can and the festive season is no different.
 It’s easier than ever to do a little bit of Google searching and find amazing free recipes.

 Think about things like seed crackers, dips and vegetable chips: all easy to make and they taste so much better than any you buy.

-Last but not least, here’s a couple of my own indulgent Christmassy recipes too!
+Last but not least, here’s a couple of my own indulgent seasonal recipes too!

-My Chocolate Truffle recipe isn’t just for Valentines Day, they’re perfect for Christmas too.
+My CHOCOLATE TRUFFLES recipe isn’t just for Valentines Day, they’re perfect for Christmas too.

 The Little Strawberry Tarts recipe below combines a pastry case recipe from Wholefood Simply and the filling is adapted from a recipe I found in the Woolworths Christmas magazine a couple of years ago.